What is team interpreting and when is a team needed?

 There are different factors that influence whether a team will be needed for your request and—while there is no hard and fast rule that we can turn to—there are some best practices given the circumstances of the request that you can come to expect.
 After we've explained what these factors may be, we can explore why a team is needed in the first place.

-1. Length of request—the most common consideration (by far) will be the total length of the encounter.
+- Length of request—the most common consideration (by far) will be the total length of the encounter.
 Generally speaking, requests that are over an hour in length will require a team and for those that are under will likely just need one.
 You are most likely to see this factor kick in automatically when you make your request using Linguabee's platform and provide the start and end times for the request.

-2. Complexity of the request—some request of an hour or less may still require two (or more!) interpreters based on the dynamics of the interactions and number of participants involved.
+For example: hosting a four-hour lecture on the restorative properties of common household molds is going to require a team. - Complexity of the request—some request of an hour or less may still require two (or more!) interpreters based on the dynamics of the interactions and number of participants involved.
 Complexity, in this sense, not only refers to the actual topics being discussed, but also the interactive qualities of setting itself.

-For example: highly interactive meetings, or legal requests, with multiple Deaf participants (like an IEP meeting at a school with parents, students, teachers, and specialists) often require a second interpreter even though they are short in nature.
+For example: highly interactive meetings, or legal requests, with multiple Deaf participants (like an IEP meeting at a school with parents, students, teachers, and specialists) often require a second interpreter even though they are short in nature. - Needs of the consumers—some consumers require additional services or supports that require another interpreter to be present.

 For example: a deaf interpreter may be needed to team with a hearing interpreter for a deaf patient who has traveled here from another country.